 - Violin and Viola Performance Practice

-Violinist, pedagogue, and recording artist Patti Kilroy is a uniquely modern-minded musician, most known for giving the world-premiere to over 100 musical works.
-She has shared the stage with artists including Björk, Deep Purple, Jonny Greenwood from Radiohead, John Cale from the Velvet Underground, and Afro-Peruvian singer Eva Ayllón.
-Praised for her “intensely focused” playing by The New York Times, she uses both her extensive performance résumé and experience with new music as tools in her work as an Assistant Professor at California State University, Los Angeles.
+Violinist, educator, and recording artist Patti Kilroy is a uniquely modern-minded musician, most known for her stylistic versatility and her work with technology and violin extended techniques.
+In addition to premiering over one hundred new musical works, she has shared the stage with artists including Björk, Eartheater, Jonny Greenwood from Radiohead, John Cale from the Velvet Underground, and Afro-Peruvian singer Eva Ayllón.
+Praised for her “intensely focused” playing by The New York Times, she uses both her extensive performance résumé and experience with music running the stylistic gamut as tools in her work as an Assistant Professor in Strings in Music Education at California State University, Los Angeles (Cal State LA), and as music faculty at Los Angeles County High School for the Arts (LACHSA).

 Originally from the Miami area, Patti Kilroy is currently based in Los Angeles, California.
 She is a recipient of the Ph.D. in Violin Performance at NYU Steinhardt, where she studied violin with Naoko Tanaka and wrote her dissertation with the help of her advisor, pianist Marilyn Nonken.
-Kilroy has given numerous presentations across the United States on her research, speaking on topics ranging from jobs in academia to phasing and looping to performing with pre-recorded media.
-Her dissertation research focuses on developing terminology and frameworks to describe new performance practices in music with live processing electronics.
+She has given numerous presentations across the United States on her research, speaking on topics ranging from jobs in academia to phasing and looping to performing with pre-recorded media.
+Her research focuses on developing terminology and frameworks to describe new performance practices in music with live processing electronics, and on creating low-stakes opportunities for string players to explore new styles, improvisation, and technology.
 To learn more, visit pattikilroy.com.